1iky/Colourful-Critter-Quest/README.md

 # Colourful Critter Quest
-Colourful Critter Quest is an educational children's game that teaches kids ages 2-10 to recognize and spell animals, basic colour theory, and simple mathematical calculations.
-Through a combination of entertainment and education.
-Each of the three topic modules includes at least three different levels: the lowest levels contain multiple choice questions, while the higher level questions require users to spell and type out the answers.
-After each game session, users can save the levels they have already completed.
-Allowing users to progress throughout the game, reviewing words, calculations, and colour theories they have already learned while learning new concepts.
+Colourful Critter Quest is an educational children's game designed for kids ages 2-10.
+The game helps young learners recognize and spell animals, understand basic colour theory, and practice simple mathematical calculations.
+Through a combination of entertainment and education, this game fosters learning in a fun and engaging environment.

-This game is built in Python on Visual Studio Code 1.87.2 with the pygame extension, managed and sotred in a Bitbucket repository.
-Built in functions imported into this game include random, saveGame, sys, pydoc and unittest.
+# Game Features
+### Three Educational Modules:

+- Animal Recognition
+- Basic Colour Theory
+- Simple Mathematics

+### Progressive Levels:

+- Each module includes at least three levels, progressing from multiple-choice questions to more challenging tasks that require users to spell and type answers.

+### Save Progress:

+- After each game session, users can save their progress.
+This feature allows them to revisit previous lessons, review what they've learned, and continue advancing through the levels.

+# Installation Guide
+### Step 1: Install Python
+To run the game, you need Python installed on your computer.

+1. Visit the official Python website: Download Python.
-To download Python, visit https://www.python.org/downloads and download the latest version available in your operatng system (Windows 10 or 11)
+2. Download the latest version for your operating system (Windows 10 or 11).
-Next, download an IDE to code on that supports Python.
-In this case, download VSCode by visiting https://code.visualstudio.com/download and downloading the version for Windows 10, 11.
-After VSCode has been downloaded, open up the app.
-Visit the extensions page and install Python with the Microsoft verified domain, as as Pygame Snippets v0.0.1 published by Taiwo Kareem.
+3. Follow the installation instructions to complete the setup.

+### Step 2: Install VSCode
+You’ll need a code editor that supports Python.
+We recommend using Visual Studio Code (VSCode).

+1. Visit the official VSCode website: Download VSCode.
+2. Download the version for Windows 10 or 11.
+3. After installation, open VSCode.

+### Step 3: Install Python Extension for VSCode
+1. Open the Extensions page in VSCode (Ctrl+Shift+X).
+2. Search for "Python" and install the extension published by Microsoft.
+3. Also, install "Pygame Snippets v0.0.1" by Taiwo Kareem.

+# Running the Game
+### Cloning the Repository
-To run this software, clone the repository into a working IDE with a Pygame extension.
+1. Clone the repository into your working directory.
-To run, click the executable file "main.exe"

-To start a game, visit load games.
-You may choose one of the three modules and start with level one.
-Every time you play, scores will change and be saved in your saved.
-Next time you want to visit the saved game, visit "Load game" and to start a new game visit "New Game".
+2. Open the folder containing the game in your IDE (VSCode).

+### Executing the Game
+- After opening the project in VSCode, navigate to the **main.exe** file located in the project folder.
+- Click on **main.exe** to launch the game.

+# Starting a New Game
+1. **Load Game:** Click on “Load Game” to access your saved games.
+Here, you can continue playing from where you left off.
+2. **New Game:** Click on “New Game” to start a fresh game session.

+# Game Modules
+- **Animal Recognition:** Learn how to identify and spell the names of various animals.
+- **Colour Theory:** Explore the basics of primary and secondary colours and their combinations.
+- **Mathematics:** Practice simple addition and subtraction with engaging visual prompts.

+# Saving and Reviewing Progress
+- **Save Progress:** At the end of each session, your progress and scores are saved only if you press the save button.
+- **Review Saved Game:** You can return to your saved games and continue from where you left off.

+# Conclusion

+Colourful Critter Quest combines learning with fun!
+As players progress through different levels, they not only enhance their knowledge of animals, colours, and math, but they also develop critical skills like spelling and problem-solving.
+The game is designed to keep young learners engaged while providing valuable educational content.

+Happy learning and playing!